-Reese Witherspoon And Nicole Kidman Collaborate on Changing Hollywood
+Reese Witherspoon And Nicole Kidman Collaborate On Changing Hollywood

 — Shailene Woodley (@ShaileneArmy) January 14, 2017

+“They showed every spectrum and color of a woman’s life.
+I thought it was incredible to have so many parts for women in one piece of material,” she continued, as Variety reports.

-Reese Witherspoon believes that time has come for people to see real women on film as they are in real life, real experiences, and real characters.
-Nicole Kidman also said, she deeply related to the book and especially to the female characters and their life story.
-She also underlined the uniqueness of the screenplay, as it features five different and deep roles for women, which is extremely rare for Hollywood.
+Reese Witherspoon believes that the time has come for people to see real women on film, as they are in real life, with real experiences, and real characters.
+Nicole Kidman also said that she deeply related to the book and especially to the female characters and their life story.
+She also underlined the uniqueness of the screenplay, as it featured five different and deep roles for women, which is extremely rare for Hollywood.

 #BigLittleLies starring @RWitherspoon, Nicole Kidman, @ShaileneWoodley, @LauraDern and @ZoeKravitz premieres February 19 on #HBO. pic.twitter.com/TUaMYSQdSt